 - Supported training: some have needed to keep their skills drilled – singers, pianists, trumpet players, dancers, aerialists, acrobats and actors, film makers – all dedicated artists using the building to keep going in some way and to create new works, whether to live stream or be ready for re-opening or touring when the work eventually will come back.

 But… right now, few artists can tour, find funding, fully commit without other jobs, get funding to create shows, or find enough auditions to go to, as many film, TV and theatre jobs have not yet come fully back.

-We will be presenting some live shows at the Lyric over the next 6 months, but because of the industry being still so fragile, we will be treading lightly to present what we feel reflects this slower emerging.
+We will be presenting some occasional live shows at the Lyric over the coming months, but because of the industry being still so fragile, we will be treading lightly to present what we feel reflects this slower emerging.
 The Lyric has always been led by artists creating for audiences, rather than putting on shows simply to entertain – for us it must be a two-way street.
 Without the creative artists, we have no industry.

 So please know that if you see the Lyric door shut, we are most probably in here and the building is used meaningfully and nearly every day!
 Our resident company Stuff and Nonsense are creating new shows, and we are an essential hub and home to many.